lucmerceron/react-size-fetcher/README.md

 * [options] (Object): Available options:
   * [noComparison] (Boolean): Default value: false.
 This option allow you to bypass SizeFetcher optimization.
 SizeFetcher will compare all the size and not call `sizeChange` if the size did not change between two updates.
   `const EnhancedComponent = SizeFetcher(ComponentToObserve, { noComparison: true})`
   * [shallow] (Boolean): Default value: false.
-This option allow you to optimize SizeFetcher if your ComponentToObserve does not contain sub-component that can change in size.
+This option allow you to optimize SizeFetcher if your ComponentToObserve does not contain sub-component (React Component) that can change in size.
   `const EnhancedComponent = SizeFetcher(ComponentToObserve, { shallow: true})`
 ### Returns
 A Higher-Order React Component that inherit from your initial component and take one more props named `sizeChange`. sizeChange is suceptible to be called when the component receives new props, updates its state or when the window resize.